materials-discovery/Tutorials/aristotle_howto.md

 inside your terminal (the one you ssh-ed into above)

-Then run the command below:
+And when you run the command below

 ```module list ```